WalenPiotr/calorie-counter-v2/README.md

 The app is composed of following microservices:

-- Resource service, which handles CRUD operation food and user daily logs (Node, GraphQL)
+- Resource service, which handles CRUD operation for food and user daily logs (Node, GraphQL)
 - Resource database, which stores food data and user daily logs (PostgreSQL)
 - Auth service, which handles user authentication and authorization (Node, REST, GraphQL)
 - Auth database, which stores user data (PostgreSQL)